There are times of great joy in life, such as the birth of a new child, or a wedding, there are also sadder times, such as the funeral of a loved one.

 The Church of England has a great website to help you plan your big day – www.yourchurchwedding.org.
 It is a fantastic resource to help you with your preparations!

 Usually families will speak to a Funeral Director first to arrange a funeral service.
-If you want a service to take place at the Church of the Good Shepherd or for the Rector, Steve, to take the service directly at the crematorium you will need to let the funeral director know this.
+If you want a service to take place at the Church of the Good Shepherd or for a Minister, to take the service directly at the crematorium you will need to let the funeral director know this.
 Usually they will then contact us and, in consultation with you, arrange a date and time for the service.

 When we lose someone who is precious to us we may find ourselves with many mixed emotions, sad, confused, fearful, uncertain about your own life, maybe feeling angry towards God, unable to cope with the simple things, perhaps wondering if it’s just a bad dream.

 It’s at times like these that we need help.
 Our immediate family and friends may be a natural source of strength, support and encouragement but they too will be feeling the loss and will need support themselves.
 We may need to talk to someone outside the family.
-If you feel in need of help following the loss of someone you love then please don’t hesitate to get in contact with Steve, our Rector.
+If you feel in need of help following the loss of someone you love then please don’t hesitate to get in contact with our Church Wardens Lynn & Christine.